Surveys

 When using a supplementary list that has the same names in it as the respondent list, it's important that the attributes across the two lists are the same and all attributes (i.e. columns) are included across both lists.
 This is because the supplementary list items are synced to the respondent list items when the name matches and changing the attributes for one will change the attributes for the other.
 So, if you upload a supplementary list after your respondent list with no attributes then those attributes will be removed from the respondent list items as well.

 Supplementary lists can be updated in a very similar way to respondent lists.
 Simply export the list, make any required changes and then re-upload the list.
-There is also a delete button to remove any lists that are no longer required.
+There is also a delete button to remove any lists that are no longer required and there is an edit button that you can use to change the name of your list.
+When you first upload a list the name of that list will be the same as the name of the Excel file that you are uploading.

 Uploading a supplementary list does not require any respondent credits, i.e. if you run a survey with 100 respondents and use two supplementary lists each with 200 items then only 100 respondent credits are required.
 There are some fairly generous limits on the length of supplementary lists and the number of attributes that you can upload for performance reasons.
 If you encounter a message that indicates you have exceeded these limits please get in touch with support.